aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 = Naturalistic Programming

+Are there any benefits to naturalistic programming?
+What languages (if any) make use of this paradigm?
+And what are its downsides?

 == Precision and Expressiveness: a tradeoff

 A general phenomenon in languages, is that there tends to be a tradeoff between naturalness and expressiveness on the one side, versus precision and ease of implementation on the other.